Monday to Friday, 9am to 5pm, 0161 793 3232

 MARACs are weekly meetings which provide a structured forum for information sharing, risk assessment and safety planning in relation to the victim and their family.
 The victim will also be allocated an independent domestic violence advocate if they don't have one already.
 An IDVA works with the victim with safety planning, risk assessment and supporting them and their children to engage with community services.

-Salford Independent Domestic Abuse Support Service (SIDASS) have trained advisors to support to all victims of domestic abuse, including risk assessment, safety planning, crisis support, civil and criminal work, referral and signposting, and aim to provide a holistic package of support to the family as a whole.
-They provide a helpline to victims and professionals between Monday and Friday from 1pm to 4pm.
-For more information, call 0161 793 3232 or go to the Salford Womens Aid website.
+Safe in Salford has trained advisors to support to all victims of domestic abuse, including risk assessment, safety planning, crisis support, civil and criminal work, referral and signposting, and aim to provide a holistic package of support to the family as a whole.
+They provide a helpline to victims and survivors between Monday and Friday (except bank holidays) from 9am to 5pm.
+The helpline number is 0161 793 3232.If you are a professional with a query please email email@example.com or if your query relates to a MARAC case please email firstname.lastname@example.org.
+For more information, go to the Safe in Salford website.